noiseprotocol/noise_spec/noise.md

    pair).
 If the same secret key was reused with the same protocol name but a different set of cryptographic operations then bad interactions could occur.

+ * **Pre-shared symmetric keys**:  Pre-shared symmetric keys must be secret values with 256 bits of entropy.

  * **Data volumes**:  The `AESGCM` cipher functions suffer a gradual reduction in security as the volume of data encrypted under a single key increases.
    Due to this, parties should not send more than 2^56^ bytes (roughly 72